telexintegrations/code-error-telex-agent/README.md

 ## Overview

-The Code Error Agent Integration is a lightweight tool designed to capture errors in your codebase using static analysis tools such as ESLint, the TypeScript compiler, Prettier, or Flake8 (for Python).
+The Code Error Agent Integration is a lightweight tool designed to capture unhandled errors in your codebase.
 It categorizes and prioritizes errors and sends detailed error reports directly to a Telex channel.
+While sending report we also send an AI fix for this errors in your codebase

 ## Features